22 Oct 5 Ways to Reduce Office Building Energy Costs(Last Updated On: July 19, 2018)

 - Insulate Walls – following the roof and any leaky windows, move on to the next largest conduit of air leaks (also include basements and crawl spaces, as applicable).

-- Review Heating and Cooling System – to keep energy costs under control year round, then conduct a performance review of the current heating and cooling system to manage the building throughout the year.
+- Review Heating and Cooling System – to keep energy costs under control year round, conduct a performance review of the current HVAC system to manage the building throughout the year.

 Running a business is pretty hard (we know!), so it is important to spend your time on matters that impact your business.
 The last thing you want to worry about is an office building issue because it distracts you from your employees and customers.
 Luckily, at SolvIt, you are our customers and we would be happy to answer any questions about building maintenance.
 Contact SolvIt today and ask about our energy checkup to understand the airflow in your building.